 - Complete Tier 2 and pass the teaching evaluation

 What you will learn in the MindLeaps Train The Trainer program:

 Our skilled instructors will guide you through a rigorous and focused series of daily classes designed to prepare you for teaching in the MindLeaps program.

-- Learn and study the MindLeaps five curricula, including physical movements, anatomical terms, and mental development objectives
+- Learn and study the MindLeaps foundations and choreography I curricula, including physical movements, anatomical terms, and mental development objectives

 - Learn and practice the pedagogical approach used to work with at-risk children and youth with an emphasis on the contexts of post-conflict and developing countries

 - Intensively use Tracker, the data collection tablet and online software system demonstrating changes in learning skills, to inform teaching practices and decisions regarding child development